gosquared/php-sdk/README.md

 ```bash
 make test
 ```

-To test on a site, you can prefix this command with a SITE_TOKEN environment variable, which should be a valid token for a site registered with GoSquared. **WARNING: this will track test data under that site**
+To test with your own site token and api key, you can prefix this command with the SITE_TOKEN and API_KEY environment variables containing your keys. **WARNING: this will track test data under your account**

 ## Debugging
 To switch on debug logs, place the following define statement before including this library: